 Most of FEC's member groups were extremely well-funded and thus were able, in turn, to ensure that their overall coalition was financially sound.
 Below is a list of these member groups.
 In parentheses, next to the name of each group for which financial information was available, is a dollar figure indicating the organization's total assets during (in most cases) the 2006-07 time period:

 Common Cause (2007 assets: $2,034,902; in addition, the Common Cause Education Fund, an affiliate of Common Cause, had assets in 2007 totaling $1,319,097)

 Democracy Matters (2003 assets: $137,758; in addition, the Democracy Matters Institute, an affiliate of Democracy Matters, had assets in 2008 totaling $872,770.)

 Free Press (2007 assets: $3,559,938; in addition, the Free Press Action Fund, an affiliate of Free Press, had assets in 2007 totaling $264,996.)

 Modern Language Association (2006 assets: $15,877,028)

-National Association of State Public Interest Research Groups (2006 assets of US PIRG: $1,704,394; in addition, the US PIRG Education Fund, which is affiliated with US PIRG and shares its address, had assets in 2006 totaling $7,932,103.)
+National Association of State Public Interest Research Groups (2006 assets of US PIRG: $1,704,394; in addition, the US PIRG Education Fund, an affiliate of US PIRG, had assets in 2006 totaling $7,932,103.)